Discover our hidden gem and enjoy a truly memorable stay or dining experience!

 Set in three acres of wooded gardens this romantic Elizabethan & Georgian House radiates charm & peace, providing the perfect setting for conferences, business meetings, seminars , training sessions and all family occasions including weddings, christenings, parties and funeral receptions.

+London is only 1 hour 30 minutes by train.
 Birmingham International Airport can be accessed by car within 25 minutes using the M42 motorway network which is ten minutes drive from the hotel.

 History of The Old Rectory

-The Old Rectory is probably the best kept secret in the country, it has stood on this site for hundreds of years and has a wealth of historical connections.
+The Old Rectory is probably the best kept secret in the county, it has stood on this site for hundreds of years and has a wealth of historical connections.
 The house lies between the original Roman built Icknield Street, which runs along the far boundary, and the monastic carp lakes at the rear of the property.

 The Doomsday Book lists a building on this site in 1085, during which time Lady Godiva's son was Lord of the Manor.

 The Great Grandson of Sir Christopher Wren lived in the house for over forty years and made a number of alterations in that time.
 He completely modernised the original Elizabethan house in 1812 by adding a Georgian facade to the front elevation of the building.
-Many of the larger trees including the beautiful English Oaks, the Portuguese Laurels and the Weeping Ash were also planted during this period.
+Many of the larger trees including the beautiful English Oaks, the Portuguese Laurels and the Weeping Ash were also planted during this period